 This guide was created to help LMU students find and evaluate primary source materials.
-If you would like personal assistance in evaluating, finding, or citing primary and secondary sources, please contact us using the Help page.
+Students in any type of course may have assignments that involve primary sources.
+The LMU librarians encourage anyone working with primary sources to reach out with their questions!
+Please contact us using the Get Help page.

 The first section, What is a Primary Source, addresses key questions related to primary sources, After reading this introduction, try to answer the questions posed about the source you need in the next section entitled How Do I Find Primary Sources.
 This will help you develop a search strategy.
 Then, to see what primary source databases the library has, use the Search Primary Source Collections at LMU section and use the search terms you have developed.

 Image Credits (in order of appearance)

 Unknown.
 Victorious Youth.
 300-100 B.C.
 The J. Paul Getty Museum, Malibu, CA. The Getty.
 Web.
 7 Feb.
 2014.